-Ironbridge Gorge punches well above its weight for unforgettable day trips and short breaks.
-This small but perfectly formed nook of England packs world-class museums, tranquil woods, tempting indie shops, cafes and restaurants, and more outdoor activities than you can shake a paddle at!
+Ironbridge Gorge punches above its weight for unforgettable day trips and short breaks and as one of the heritage meccas of the UK it delivers a combination of enrichment and entertainment that attracts visitors back again and again.
+This small but perfectly formed nook of England is packed with world-class museums, tranquil woods, tempting indie shops, cafes and restaurants, and more outdoor activities than you can shake a paddle at!

 Let’s take a journey along this many-storied gorge.